Diketene/wigcpp/README.md

     test.c -lwigcpp
 ```

-Run the executable, you will see "result is 0.36514837167011072" in 8 bytes double type platform.
+Run the executable, you will see `result is 0.36514837167011072` in 8 bytes double type platform.

 For C++ interface, we use namespace to encapsulate these functions.
 Declarations of these functions are: